 The fastest or highest calculation is within Notation 16 where it is at 299,982,157.27 meters/second.
 The variable range from a high of …982,157 to a low of …759,426 is just 22,731 m/sec.
 Ten percent of the total 299,792.458 m/second.
 One percent is 29,792.458 meters per second.

 Planck Numbers.
-These most-fascinating, magical numbers have been questioned since his earliest introductions in 1899 by Max Planck.
-The place of the Planck Base Units did not become a focus of the scientific community until Frank Wilczek (MIT, Nobel laureate, 2004) wrote a series of articles, Scaling Mt.
+These most-fascinating, magical numbers have been questioned since Max Planck introduced them in 1899.
+Largely ignored, the place of the Planck Base Units did not become a focus of the scientific community until Frank Wilczek (MIT, Nobel laureate, 2004) wrote a series of articles, Scaling Mt.
 Planck (Physics Today) back in 2001 and 2002 .

 Yet, even today, these numbers are still questioned by many.